akira-zip/character-counter/README.md

 ## What will change?
 - **Word detection: Which words are repeating in any text.**
+- **Better web structure: The root layout.tsx will have header and main inside itself**
 - **More pages: A page to compare different texts, allowing the possibility of seeing if a text is better than another.**